Jatinkhatri-hub/DevOps-90/README.md

 # DevOps-90

 - This repository is used to document my journey on getting started in DevOps as an complete beginner to an entry level job ready.
-- I will be starting this journey on the 22th May 2022 and learn all the tools and gain knowledge for the next `90 days` which just so happens to be `May 22th to August 19th`.<br>
+- I will be starting this journey on the 22th May 2022 and learn all the tools and gain knowledge for the next `90 days` which just so happens to be `May 25th to August 22nd`. <br>
--Goal
+- Goal
     - 90 Days ->  Study everyday => tackle over 13 areas of DevOps.

 => Source of roadmap [Saiyam Pathak's Roadmap](https://www.youtube.com/watch?v=7l_n97Mt0ko)